Day of the Foundation of the Republic: History

-Following the Liberation of Korea in 1945 by the Soviet and American forces, a communist Soviet military regime was set up in the northern part of Korea.
-A new Supreme People's Assembly was elected in August 1948, and on 3 September a new constitution was promulgated.
-The Democratic People's Republic of Korea was proclaimed on 9 September, with Kim Il Sung as Premier.
+Following the liberation of Korea in 1945 by the Soviet and American forces, a communist Soviet military regime was set up in the northern part of Korea.
+On 10 July 1948, the People's Assembly of North Korea formally enacted the constitution in the Korean territory north of the 38th parallel, effectively establishing the Democratic People's Republic of Korea.
+A new Supreme People's Assembly was elected in August 1948, and the SPA decided to extend the constitution to incorporate the entire peninsula on 8 September.
+On 9 September, the Soviet authorities appointed Kim Il Sung as its first Premier and formally recognized the DPRK; this date has been celebrated annually as its "foundation day".
 Because the date is 9 September, it is also called 9 · 9 Holiday (구구절).

 National celebrations

 The holiday is celebrated throughout the country.
+It is one of the most important holidays of the country, along with the Day of the Sun (birthday of Kim Il Sung), Day of the Shining Star (birthday of Kim Jong Il) and Party Foundation Day.
 On this day, events such as art performances, exhibitions, athletic events, and reports are held.
-On jubilee years (ex: 25th anniversary, 40th anniversary, 50th anniversary, 60th anniversary, 70th anniversary), military parades on Kim Il-sung Square take place with the participation of the leader of North Korea.
+On jubilee years (ex: 25th anniversary, 40th anniversary, 50th anniversary, 60th anniversary, 70th anniversary), military parades on Kim Il Sung Square take place with the participation of the leader of North Korea.
 It is also common for new children to be admitted to the Korean Children's Union on the day.

 In contrast to many other holidays that are very politicized, the Foundation Day concerns the whole country.
 It also has an international and diplomatic outlook with foreigners being likelier to attend it than some other holidays.
 The day was first celebrated in 1949.
 The intensity of celebrations has varied considerably.
 Celebrations in 1950 were low key due to the Korean War.
 In contrast, 1956 saw sizeable celebrations following Kim Il Sung's triumph in a domestic political crisis just days earlier called the August Faction Incident.
 In 1997 the Juche calendar was adopted on September 9, which became September 9, Juche 86.

 In 1978, the country celebrated the 30th anniversary of the republic.
 In honor of the anniversary, Chinese paramount leader Deng Xiaoping attended in his official capacities as the First Vice Premier of the State Council and the Chairman of the Chinese People's Political Consultative Conference.